Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 If you want more layers, please ask your admin to add them for you.

+Click on the name of your test or example layer.

 ![ExampleArtistStartPage_porPOIse](/images/ExampleArtistStartPage_porPOIse.png)

 .
 ## porPOIse Layer Configuration

+The layer configuration page lets you edit properties that apply to the entire layer.

+It also gives you a list of the POIs that make up the AR experience of your layer, and allow you to add new POIs to the layer.

 ![ExampleArtist-ExampleLayer_porPOIse](/images/ExampleArtist-ExampleLayer_porPOIse.png)